Chocolate Raspberry Snowball Cake

 Stir preserves to break up lumps and add Framboise, Raspberry extract and Vanilla Extract.

-Melt chocolate on low power 3 setting and stir every 30 seconds (don’t cheat - it may not look like much progress is being made but chocolate burns suddenly and burned seized up chocolate will have to be thrown out).
+Melt chocolate and butter on low power 3 setting and stir every 30 seconds (don’t cheat - it may not look like much progress is being made but chocolate burns suddenly and burned seized up chocolate will have to be thrown out).

 Just as chocolate is almost melted add in remaining reserved chocolate and stir until all is melted.